 Mr. Schneider briefly discussed the purchase price and appraisal of the Silver Creek System.
 He stated the total purchase price paid by Indiana American for the Silver Creek System would be \$45,000,000, plus an estimated \$159,000 of incidental expenses and other costs of acquisition, for an original cost rate base to be recorded for the acquisition of \$45,159,000 as explained in more detail by Mr. Deason.
-Jt.
-Pet.
-Ex.
-2 at 4-5.
 Mr. Schneider stated that pursuant to Ind.
 Code. § 8-1-30.3-5.5, Silver Creek received appraisals of the property from three qualified and disinterested firms, Beam Longest & Neff ("BLN"), Banning Engineering ("Banning"), and BLN Right of Way Services ("BLN Services").
-Id. at 5.
 The appraisals were completed in 2022 and all three firms agreed upon an appraised value of the Silver Creek System which was determined to be \$48,657,600.
-Id.; see also Jt.
-Pet.
-Ex.
-1, Attachment CAS-2.
 A team of operations and engineering professionals from Indiana American also conducted a site visit in September 2022 and visually assessed the condition of the assets.
-Jt.
-Pet.
-Ex.
-2 at 5.
 The appraisal valuation was also reviewed by those team members.
 Mr. Schneider stated this was a reasonable purchase price, since the purchase price of the Silver Creek System was less than its appraised value.
-Id.

-Mr. Hobbs described what assets Indiana American would acquire from Silver Creek.
+Mr. Hobbs testified regarding assets Indiana American would acquire from Silver Creek.
 The Silver Creek System comprises approximately 742,430 linear feet of water mains, 2,148 valves, 8,451 meters, 877 hydrants, five (5) storage tanks, four (4) booster pump stations, two (2) permanent generators and one (1) mobile generator.
-Jt.
-Pet.
-Ex.
-3 at 3.
-In addition to these assets, Silver Creek's system would interconnect with the existing Indiana American system at two locations.
-Id. at 4.
+In addition to these assets, Silver Creek's System would interconnect with the existing Indiana American system at two locations.
 Mr. Hobbs testified that there are improvement projects either proposed or in process for the Silver Creek System, including water main and hydrant replacements, pipeline reinforcements or extensions, and three known water main relocations associated with bridge replacement projects.
 In addition, chlorine analyzers and pressure transmitters are planned to be installed at existing storage tanks and booster stations.
-Id.
-Mr. Hobbs described the Silver Creek in its system.
-Id.
+Mr. Hobbs described the Silver Creek System as well maintained and he noted some recent investments made by Silver Creek in its system.

 Mr. Hobbs stated Silver Creek does not currently have any water quality or environmental challenges that Indiana American is aware of.
-Id. at 5.
-However, he added, Silver Creek could potentially see water quality issues due to loss of residual chlorine levels due to the amount of storage in the system.
-Id.
+However, he added, Silver Creek could potentially see water quality issues due to loss of residual chlorine levels due to the amount of storage in the System.

-Mr. Hobbs testified that the utility property is "used and useful" to the Silver Creek System for the purposes of Ind.
-Code § 8-1-30.3-5(d) because Silver Creek is currently operating the system and using the utility property to provide water service to its customers.
-Jt.
-Pet.
-Ex 3 at 2.
+Mr. Hobbs further testified that the utility property is "used and useful" to the Silver Creek System for the purposes of Ind.
+Code § 8-1-30.3-5(d) because Silver Creek is currently operating the System and using the utility property to provide water service to its customers.

 C. Accounting and Ratemaking Treatment.
-Mr. Deason testified that based on the purchase price in the Asset Purchase Agreement of \$45,000,000, assuming \$159,000 of incidental expenses and other costs of acquisition, the original cost rate base for the Silver Creek System would be \$45,159,000.
-Jt.
-Pet.
-Ex.
-4 at 3.
+Jared Deason testified that based on the purchase price in the Asset Purchase Agreement of \$45,000,000, assuming \$159,000 of incidental expenses and other costs of acquisition, the original cost rate base for the Silver Creek System would be \$45,159,000.
 He further explained the \$159,000 figure may be adjusted when recorded as a final journal entry to reflect the actual incidental expenses and costs of acquisition.
-Id. at 3-4.
 Based on the arrangement with Indiana American's legal counsel, the \$159,000 encompassed the cost of representation in a fully litigated case.
-Id. at 4.
 He testified that because the purchase price of \$45,000,000 does not exceed the appraised value of the property of \$48,657,600 as agreed upon by the statutorily appointed appraisers, the purchase price is reasonable.
-Id. at 4-5.